 “It made me cry on the 148 bus and I didn’t even mind” — Amazon.co.uk Reviewer

 “I haven’t got around to it yet” — My mum

 Better Wedding Speech

 In 2020 I launched Better Wedding Speech, a service to help make your wedding speech better.
 I am, I’m afraid, quite a simple man.

 I’ve been lucky enough to do a few wedding speeches over the years, so I’ve got a reasonable nose for what works (and what doesn’t).
 If your wedding speech could do with a once over, I can help.

 Work with me

-I’m always up for talking about new writing projects, from editing or rewriting business copy to grow your SEO presence, to adding some oomph to a wedding speech.
+I’m always up for talking about new writing projects, whether it’s editing and rewriting business copy to grow SEO presence, or adding some oomph to a speech.
 If you’re stuck on something, let’s chat.